performanceArtist/medium/README.md

 5. Integration with `react` and `fp-ts`.
 Also, as mentioned, this library is a part of a group of packages, which are meant to be used together to form a complete set of tools for frontend development(barring ui) with `react`, `rxjs` and `fp-ts`:

-`@performance-artist/fp-ts-adt` provides utilities and adts, most prominent being `selector` for `Reader`-based di and memoized selector creation.
+`@performance-artist/fp-ts-adt` provides utilities and adts, most prominent being `selector` for `Reader`-based di(you can read about it [here](https://github.com/performanceArtist/fp-ts-adt/blob/master/examples/reader/reader.md)) and memoized selector creation.

 `@performance-artist/rx-utils` provides a wrapper over `BehaviorSubject` with a monad instance - `behavior`.
 It also includes reactive key-value cache(`store`), which could be used to create an interface over the transport layer(e.g. REST or websocket client).